atomictag/Kinetic.MultiTouch/README.md

 - Must not patch/override anything in Kinetic's core library
 - Must not break or mess up with Kinetic's single-touch event handling (incl. drag-n-drop)

-At this stage I don't care about file size and dependencies (I developed this for an existing project that needs to dependencies anyways)
+At this stage file size and dependencies are not a concern (I developed this for an existing project that has loads of dependencies anyways).
 Lastly, overall performance should not be affected by whether multi-touch is enabled or not.

 ## Enters Touchy